 60 days.)
 Once the card expires, you will need to return to

 Guest Relations when you need to have a new card issued.
 If possible, bring your

 expired card to help expedite future visits.

 Should you go?

 The first question you should ask yourself is, "Should I go?"
-If your child is hyposensitive, has a Disney perseveration and needs a lot of stimulation to learn (like ours does), you'll have a great time, provided you plan ahead.
+If your child is hyposensitive, has a Disney perseveration and needs a lot of stimulation to learn, you'll have a great time, provided you plan ahead.